Updated August 21, 2023

 Answer Defendant/Tenant (DC-53) – Completed by the tenant after receiving notification of an eviction action filed against them.
 This form allows the tenant to state the reasons why they should be permitted to retain their tenancy.

-How to Evict (6 steps)
+How to Evict a Tenant (6 steps)

 1. Provide Notice to Tenant